cybercongress/cybernomics/bostrom/README.md

 The unvesting function is defined as the amount of unlocking tokens in the time unit assumed by all locked tokens must be unlocked in the unlock timeframe.

-## Investments into infrastructure
+## Investments into Infrastructure

 Target goal of simulation is to estimate revenue of 1 validator in ETH Equvivalent, given that all validators have commission (`validator_commission`)  equals to 10% and that there are 92 validators (`max_validator_count`).

 `validator_revenue_gboot` is defined by formula:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}validator\_revenue\_gboot = \frac{timestep\_provision\_boot \cdot validator\_commission \cdot gboot\_price}{ max\_validator\_count} "></p>

 ### Simulation parameters

 - `validator_commission` `(0.1)`
 - `max_validator_count` `(92)`

 ## Mathematical Specification